Information for Providers

 We have put together a comprehensive set of guidelines for the use of antifungals in cancer patients with the Australian and New Zealand Consensus Guidelines for the Use of Antifungal Agents in the Haematology / Oncology Setting, 2014.
 Click below for the complete set.

-Out now: The European guidelines for primary antifungal prophylaxis in adult haematology patients
+Also available are the current European Conference on Infections in Leukaemia guidelines for primary antifungal prophylaxis in adult haematology patients.

 Does your patient have Hepatitis B virus?